sebas5384/redux-boot/README.md

 Minimal Framework using [Redux](http://redux.js.org) to develop modularized universal (backend and frontend) applications, based on functional programming paradigms and friends such as Map and Reduce, Immutability and Reactive programming.

+ > "Simplicity is the ultimate sophistication."
+ > -- Leonardo da Vinci

 ## What Redux Boot provides?

 - **Module API** - Clean **organization and reuse patterns** for your code.